 Don’t make the mistake of thinking that the X360 is a one-trick pony.
 This laptop gives you much more than just a lot of RAM.
 With its Intel Core i5 processor, Intel UHD graphics, and its 256 GB SSD (with an option to pay more for 512 GB) the X360 can hang with even the best laptops.
 It also has a beautiful 14 inch display, and a very impressive 3-cell, 41 Wh lithium-ion prismatic battery that will give you between five and eight hours of battery life.

-This laptop costs $740 – just barely below our 800 dollar limit – if you elect for the full 16 GB of RAM and $690 if you pick the 12 GB-RAM option.
-If you decide you want the standard 8 GB of RAM then it becomes a more affordable $650, however, at that point, you’re probably better off going with one of the other laptops on our list.
+This laptop costs just below our 800 dollar limit – if you elect for the full 16 GB of RAM and less if you pick the 12 GB-RAM option.
+If you decide you want the standard 8 GB of RAM then it becomes even more affordable.
+However, at that point, you’re probably better off going with one of the other laptops on our list.
 Remember, RAM is only one part of the equation, and while this computer’s large amount of it is noteworthy, it still won’t be able to handle intense tasks that require a stronger processor and graphics card.